 Operations Nature of Business Locations Motion Specialties A leading home health care provider offering a wide range of mobility devices, including: wheelchairs, scooters, walkers, bathroom safety equipment, portable oxygen, Continuous Positive Airway Pressure ("CPAP") machines, and home accessibility products such as stair lifts and home elevators.
 24 MEDIchair Specializes in the sales of various wheelchairs and accessibility equipment for the home.
 The results of MEDIchair include corporate-owned stores as well as royalties earned from franchised stores.
-4 corporate stores and 66 franchise locations Performance Medical Group Offers state-of-the-art custom orthotics, off-the-shelf orthotics, custom bracing, laser and shockwave therapy.
+8 corporate stores and 62 franchise locations Performance Medical Group Offers state-of-the-art custom orthotics, off-the-shelf orthotics, custom bracing, laser and shockwave therapy.
 Over 50 locations

-With increased buying power, the Company has renegotiated volume rebates and more favorable payment terms which will assist with future working capital requirements.
+With increased buying power, the Company continually seeks to negotiate more favorable purchase and payment terms which will assist with improving future profitability and working capital requirements.